- 2023–Present: Communications Specialist for the Northeast Fisheries Science Center

 Heather spent much of her academic research career studying the biology and ecology of coastal and marine ecosystems.
 During that time, she also sought opportunities to communicate complex and sometimes contentious science topics.
 In 2013, she saw a need for relatable and engaging science communication and started creating a variety of digital and print science communication content for the Smithsonian Environmental Research Center.
 It wasn’t long before she decided to transition her career from scientist to science communicator.

-In 2017, Heather began working at NOAA’s Northeast Fisheries Science Center as their social media manager.
-She creates multimedia content for all their science communication channels: web, blogs, newsletters, social media, and printed materials.
+In 2017, Heather began working at NOAA’s Northeast Fisheries Science Center as science communicator, creating multimedia content including web pages, feature stories, eNewsletter, social media, graphics and infographics, and more.
 She also works with scientists, communications colleagues, students, and interns on their blogs, outreach materials, and presentations to help ensure their content is clear, concise, and effective.

 As a science communicator, Heather studies how organizations and businesses structure and implement communication plans and products.
 She also actively studies marketing and digital media trends to help her create products that satisfy consumer expectations in a quickly evolving digital world.